JoelCronin/First-Project/README.md

 ## Images

-The website now looks liek this which exactly matches the mock-up given to me by Horiseon
+The website now looks like this which exactly matches the mock-up given to me by Horiseon

-    ```md
     ![alt text](assets/images/screenshot.png)
-    ```

 ## Credits

-I used w3 schools to help with CSS consolidation and also for help with exactyl what tags are semantic and non-semantic
+I used w3 schools to help with CSS consolidation and also for help with exactly what tags are semantic and non-semantic